Do you want to complete more tasks faster? Everybody wants that! Because of how demanding and busy our lives are.

 Make plans for tomorrow right now.
 Plan your day in advance and make a list of the ‘six’ things you must do tomorrow.

-Once they have been listed, order them from most important to least important.
+Once they have been listed, order them from most important on top to least important at the bottom.

 -Finish one by One: